 Perhaps that will save your neck for the moment.
-I am aware that they cut a man’s head off anyway, possibly because they felt he was a coward with no backbone.
+I am aware that they cut a man’s head off anyway, perhaps because they felt he was a coward with no backbone.
 I suspect it will not be as easy as that, and they may not have the time to await your decision.
-Of course giving into this cuts you off from any hope of a relationship with God.
+Of course, giving into this cuts you off from any hope of a relationship with God.
 In other words, there is no turning back from this decision.

-Ask him into your life, turn yourself over to him, and accept his forgiveness.
-Allow him to run your life, as you have been messing it up.
-You do not have to work for your salvation, as it is free and paid for, you merely have to receive this life and salvation.
+Ask him into your life, turn yourself over to him and accept his forgiveness.
+Allow him to run it.
+You do not have to work for your salvation, as it is free and paid for; you merely have to receive this life and salvation.
 You will experience a peace that you have never known before and a promise that he will come for you so that you can live with him in glory.